c4v4/LKH3/README.md

 ## Differences with the Original LKH-3

-The modifications introduced regarded the *Penalty* function of some of the variants (namely the CVRP and CVRPTW) and the *Flip* function for asymmetric problems.
+The changes introduced regarded the *Penalty* function of some of the variants (namely, the CVRP and CVRPTW) and the *Flip* function for asymmetric problems.

 ### CVRP and CVRPTW Penalty functions  ([commit](https://github.com/c4v4/LKH-3/commit/04c636f6544a4aa6ba9ffd54797e61a5e5651503))

 The original penalty function, although optimized with many early-exit conditions, display a O(n) time complexity (where n is the number of nodes in the solution).
-The main proposed idea, has been to restrict the exploration of the TSP-tour representation to only the routes touched by the current r-opt move.
+The main idea applied, has been to restrict the exploration of the TSP-tour representation to only the routes touched by the current r-opt move.

 In order to compute a correct penalty value, some data needs to be kept updated between calls.
 However, this O(n) update is needed only when an improving solution is found, which rarely happens w.r.t. the common "rejecting case", speeding-up the latter one.